scottyeager/info_foundation/src/token/how_to_buy/how_to_buy_and_sell.md

 ![](./img/tftexplo.png)

-# It's easy to buy and sell ThreeFold Tokens (TFT)
+# You have options for buying & selling ThreeFold Tokens (TFT)

 Hi, there!
 It's nice to see you in this section of the wiki.
 Thank you for your support!
 If you would like more information on how buying the token helps ThreeFold, there's some more information [here](tdeoverview.md).